antonlukin/social-planner/readme.txt

 == Changelog ==

 = 1.4.0 =
-* Adding new provider for make.
+* Adding new provider for make.com.

 = 1.3.2 =
 * Bump 'Tested up' version and update readme